 WARRANTY

-All warranties express and implied, must be made available to the County for goods and services covered by a solicitation.
+All warranties express and implied, must be made available to the County for goods and support services covered by a solicitation.
 All goods furnished must be fully guaranteed by the Contractor against factory defects and workmanship.
 They will be covered by the most favorable commercial warranty given for comparable quantities of products or services and the rights and remedies provided in the Contract will be in addition to the warranty and do not limit any right afforded to the County by any other provision of a solicitation.
-Contractor shall correct any and all apparent and latent defects that may occur within the manufacturer’s standard warranty period at no expense to the County.
+Contractor shall correct any and all apparent and latent defects that may occur to the goods or support services within the manufacturer’s standard warranty period at no expense to the County.
 The special conditions of a solicitation may supersede the manufacturer’s standard warranty.

 R24.
 Warranty may be changed, removing “support.”
 Adding the language “Goods and services” is acceptable.